axay28/MedExamLLM/README.md

 # MedExamLLM

-**MedExamLLM** is a project that leverages Large Language Models (LLMs) and **ChromaDB embeddings** to create a system for generating medical exam questions related to rare diseases.
-The project aims to assist medical professionals and geneticists by providing relevant, high-quality questions based on the latest research on rare diseases.
+**MedExamLLM** is a project that leverages Retrieval-Augmented Generation (RAG) using Large Language Models (LLMs) and ChromaDB embeddings to generate high-quality, contextually accurate medical exam questions focused on rare diseases.
+By combining the power of LLMs with the retrieval of relevant medical literature, the system dynamically generates questions and answers based on the most up-to-date information.
+This approach allows medical professionals, educators, and researchers to access relevant content for training, assessments, and clinical decision-making in rare disease contexts.

 ---